-Goal 1: We hope to maintain or slightly improve the 16-17 FCI scores.
-(54% gains are the maximum we've ever achieved, so there isn't much more room for improvement beyond the 16-17 average of 46.4%.)
+Goal 1: We hope to maintain or slightly improve the 17-18 FCI scores.
+(54% gains are the maximum we've ever achieved, so there isn't much more room for improvement beyond the 17-18 average of 47.4%.)
 The GRE Subject Test is a more difficult metric to analyze because of small number statistics.
 The average of our students was Yellow, but small variations in scores can have dramatic impacts on the mean in such a small group.
 As always, we will continue to do our best to reinforce the key concepts from each course that are evaluated on the subject test.
 Starting in Spring 2015, we decided to tie the test to course grades, and this seemed to help the students take the diagnostic tests more seriously than before.
 (Our previous results with the Major Field Tests were between Yellow to Red when we did not tie the results to a grade.)

-Goal 2: This year, all the graduating seniors and PY 362 student performed superbly.
+Goal 2: This year, all the graduating seniors performed superbly.